microsoft/AIforEarthDataSets/data/nexrad-l2.md

 `https://nexradsa.blob.core.windows.net/nexrad-index/nexrad-index.zip`

 We also maintain a SQLite database to facilitate querying images by location and time; see the accompanying [sample notebook](nexrad-l2.ipynb) for details.

+## Sample code

+A complete Python example of accessing and plotting a NEXRAD scan is available in the accompanying [sample notebook](nexrad-l2.ipynb)

 ## Pretty picture